READ MORE >>

 The Commission's planning for a new water supply began more than 10 years ago.
 As a member of the Tualatin Basin Water Supply Partnership, Hillsboro and its partners explored the potential for doubling the stored water capacity at Hagg Lake by raising Scoggins Dam by 40 feet.

 Late in 2008, the U.S. Bureau of Reclamation (which owns the dam) released findings of its seismic assessment of the dam.
 It concluded that a worst-case subduction zone earthquake off the Oregon Coast would exert forces on the dam that would result in a dam failure.
 Reclamation is engaged in a study to develop appropriate standards and designs for improving the dam and improving its ability to withstand a seismic event.
 The costs and delay associated with those dam modifications create significant uncertainty for the dam raise project.

 In response to that uncertainty, the Utilities Commission began a Water Supply Study (Study) in 2010 to identify a water source that could best meet the projected 40-year increase in demands of Hillsboro and neighboring water suppliers, and also adhere closely to the local community's values and expectations for its high quality, reliable water supply.

 Hillsboro's Long-term Water Supply Study has required an extraordinary amount of analysis work, as well as some preliminary engineering design.
 Components of this nature can be highly technical, highly complex, and full of industry jargon.
-While the information on the web pages of this site attempt to translate all of the complexity of the multi-year study into summarized layman's terms, the documents on this page are presented "as is," for those seeking a deeper level of understanding of the process.
-Happy Reading!
+While the information on the web pages of this site attempt to translate all of the complexity of the multi-year study and planning process (2009 - current) into summarized layman's terms, the documents on this page are presented "as is," for those seeking a deeper level of understanding of the process.